sonnt0201/docs/pir-project/pir-frame-format(deprecated).md

-# PIR voltages' frame format for sending ADC values via UART
+# PIR voltages' frame format for sending ADC values via UART (deprecated)

 ## Abstraction

-To remove the noise caused by Socket opening when reading ADC values of PIR circuit.
-We decided to use 2 ESP32s:
+This page show a way to collect and send PIRs' ADC voltages to server using 2 ESP32s:

 - One for reading ADC, encoding the data and sending via UART.
 - The other as listener for UART packets, decode them and send to server using socket.